ncipollo/release-action/README.md

 - **omitBodyDuringUpdate**: Indicates if the release body should be omitted during updates.
 The body will still be applied for newly created releases.
 This will preserve the existing body during updates.
 - **omitName**: Indicates if the release name should be omitted.
 - **omitNameDuringUpdate**: Indicates if the release name should be omitted during updates.
 The name will still be applied for newly created releases.
 This will preserve the existing name during updates.
+- **owner**: Optionally specify the owner of the repo where the release should be generated.
+Defaults to current repo's owner.
 - **prerelease**: Optionally marks this release as prerelease.
 Set to true to enable.
 - **replacesArtifacts**: Indicates if existing release artifacts should be replaced.
 Defaults to true.
+- **repo**: Optionally specify the repo where the release should be generated.
+Defaults to current repo.
 - **tag**: An optional tag for the release.
 If this is omitted the git ref will be used (if it is a tag).
 - **token**: (**Required**) The Github token.
 Typically this will be `${{ secrets.GITHUB_TOKEN }}`.